BashayerNouri/catch_me_if_you_can/03_welcome_message/02_python_2_print().md

-﻿
+﻿<br>

 Now what we’re going to do is teach our computer to communicate.
 The gift of speech is valuable, a computer can answer many questions we have about “how” or “why” or “what” it is doing.

 In Python, the `print()` function is used to tell a computer to talk.
 The message to be printed should be surrounded by quotes.

-For example, if you want to print the following in you console:
+For example, if you want to print the following in your console:

 ```
-Hello, World!
+>>> Hello, World!
 ```